 Unlocking new avenues

 Speaking of profit, sharing the sales of skins with esports is proving to be a huge move already.
-The prize pool for 2016’s Worlds was , and over half of that cash came from profit sharing.
+The prize pool for 2016’s Worlds was over five million dollars, and over half of that cash came from profit sharing.
 The Championship Zed and Championship Ward skins each had 25% of their proceeds added to the prize pool, and the result was astounding.
 Consider that 25% is a pretty marginal contribution, and it was only on one skin at the $10 price point.
 Imagine how much fan contributions could help esports grow in the future.
 If you thought selling out the Air Canada Center and Madison Square Gardens was the peak, there may be more growth to come, all based off of Riot’s skin sales.

 On one hand, it feels fluffy to discuss the new Lux skin.
 There are always stories going on in esports that seem to demand more attention, and skins are ultimately a cosmetic unlock that we pay for, not a benevolent gift from Riot.
 On the other hand, Riot has managed to build a massive empire off of a microtransaction based game, and it’s a feat that has changed the economy of many popular games.
 Elementalist Lux is important because it shows how far Riot has come—especially when you compare it with Pulsefire Ezreal!
 More importantly, skin sales and the demand for these unlocks show the complete dominance Riot has over the market.
 If they continue to use this power for good, like contributing to prize pools, it’ll be remarkable to see how esports grow and evolve as a result.